 The Board of Education, comprised of seven elected individuals, is the primary governing authority for the District.
-As required by GAAP, these financial statements present the District and its blended component unit, Davis School District Foundation (the Foundation) for which the District is considered to be financially accountable.
-The Foundation exclusively services the District.
-The District makes all personnel decisions for the Foundation and pays for all operating costs of the Foundation.
-A blended component unit, although a legally separate entity, is in substance part of the District's operations.
+As required by GAAP, these financial statements present the activities of the District and its blended component units, Davis School District Foundation (the Foundation) and the Local Building Authority of Davis School District (the Building Authority), for which the District is considered to be financially accountable.
+The District is not a component unit of any other government.
+Although legally separate entities, blended component units are, in substance, part of the District's operations.